BigJerBD/Mapyconf/README.md

-pydarg
+PYDARG
 ======

-Pydarg is a python simple utility package providing a way to handle more deeply dictionary parameters of implemented function
+Pydarg is a python simple utility package providing a way to handle more deeply dictionary parameters of implemented functions

-REQUIREMENT
+REQUIREMENTS
 ===========

 Require python 3.6+